ZhilkinSerg/Cataclysm-DDA-LUA/README.md

 - change `NIGHTMARES` trait to affect morale after awake;
 - add more nightmare images to `NIGHTMARES` trait;
 - add `ALHOHOLIC` trait - Every time you find alcohol, your character has a % chance to automatically pick it up and start drinking - http://smf.cataclysmdda.com/index.php?topic=3310.msg300936#msg300936;
-- add `HYPOCHONDRIA` trait - Whenever physically injured or affected by Flu, Infection, Poison or Shroom sickness, character gains a -50 morale penalty until their condition improves to normal - http://smf.cataclysmdda.com/index.php?topic=3310.msg302481#msg302481;
+- add `HYPOCHONDRIA` trait - Whenever physically injured or affected by Flu, Infection, Poison or Shroom sickness, character gains a -50 morale penalty until their condition improves to normal - http://smf.cataclysmdda.com/index.php?topic=3310.msg302481#msg302481.
-- add `BLIND` trait.